Clemapfel/crisp/docs/image/image.md

 The gradient of an image can be thought of as the rate of change in a specific direction.
 If we go from an intensity of 0 to a neighbouring pixel in a specified direction that has an intensity of 1 we would see a high gradient while going from 0.5 to 0.51 would have result in a low gradient response.
 The *gradient magnitude* then is the length of the gradient vector in all directions.

-To compute the gradient magnitude we could filter the image with the sobel operator and then reassemble it, however `crisp` gives us a one-stop-shop function that does the filtering, assembling and kernel seperation all automatically.
+To compute the gradient magnitude we could filter the image with the sobel operator and then reassemble it, however `crisp` gives us a one-stop-shop function that does the filtering, assembling and kernel separation all automatically.
 Using our already normalized deer from the previous section:

 ```cpp
 auto deer = /* see above */;